Moonpig/tech-test-dotnet-backend/readme.md

 	received.
 For example, a supplier with a lead time of one day, receiving an order today will send it to Moonpig tomorrow.

 2. For the purposes of this exercise we are ignoring time i.e. if a supplier has a lead time of 1 day then an order received any time on Tuesday would arrive at Moonpig on the Wednesday.

 3. Once all products for an order have arrived at Moonpig from the suppliers, they will be despatched to the customer on the same day.

 ### Part 1

 When the /api/DespatchDate endpoint is hit return the despatch date of that order.

 ### Part 2

 Moonpig Post Office staff are getting complaints from customers expecting packages to be delivered on the weekend.
 You find out that the Moonpig post office is shut over the weekend.
 Packages received from a supplier on a weekend will be despatched the following Monday.

 Modify the existing code to ensure that any orders received from a supplier on the weekend are despatched on the following Monday.

 ### Part 3

 The Moonpig post office is still getting complaints...
-It turns out suppliers don't work during the weekend as well, i.e. if an order is received on the Friday with a lead time of 2 days, Moonpig would receive and dispatch on the Tuesday.
+It turns out suppliers don't work during the weekend as well, i.e. if an order is received on the Friday with a lead time of 2 days, Moonpig would receive and despatch on the Tuesday.

 Modify the existing code to ensure that any orders that would have been